 Customers may choose to:

-- continue renting the item toward ownership
+- Continue renting the item toward ownership

-- purchase the item early using an Early Purchase Option
+- Purchase the item early using an Early Purchase Option

-- return the item if they decide not to continue the agreement
+- Return the item if they decide not to continue the agreement

 This flexibility allows customers to adjust the transaction based on their needs and financial situation.